Korppikoodi/5G00EV06-3001-kurru-wille-project/README.txt

 - info component doesnt visualize data yet
 - To be added: better appearance, screenshots and videos in grid view, info page that will show ratings and relevant game data

+Currently issues with api related client and token not working in heroku